 You automatically become a member of the GA ACNM affiliate once you pass your national certification exam and obtain membership in the American College of Nurse Midwives.
 What you will do with your membership is really up to you!
 There are many opportunities to get involved by attending affiliate meetings, serving on affiliate committees, and working on affiliate projects with various state agencies.
 We also have social meetings on a regular schedule, where midwives can meet others from around the state.

-Eileen Thrower has been a nurse-midwife in clinical practice in Georgia since graduating from the midwifery program at the Nell Hodgson Woodruff School of Nursing at Emory University in 1991.
-She is currently working on her dissertation, conducting oral histories of Georgia’s pioneer nurse-midwives, at Georgia Baptist College of Nursing of Mercer University.
-Her research interests include the history of nursing and nurse-midwifery, as well as assessment of the quality of midwifery care.
-She has practiced full scope midwifery at some sites around Georgia for the past 25 years, currently working full-time at South Cobb Ob/Gyn in Austell.
+Eileen Thrower graduated from the midwifery program at the Nell Hodgson Woodruff School of Nursing at Emory University in 1991.
+She completed her Ph.D. in nursing at Georgia Baptist College of Nursing of Mercer University in 2016.
+Her dissertation research involved oral histories of Georgia’s pioneer nurse-midwives.
+She is an instructor at Frontier Nursing University, teaching in the Doctor of Nursing Practice program there.
+She practiced full scope midwifery in Georgia for 25 years prior to transitioning into an academic role.
 Eileen is a member of the Sigma Theta Tau International Honor Society, the American Association for the History of Nursing, and the Oral History Association.

 Eileen and her husband have a large family which includes nine adult children and four grandchildren.
-When she isn’t working, she enjoys camping, water skiing, crocheting, and spending time with her family.
+When she isn’t working, she enjoys camping, water skiing, crocheting, crossword puzzles, jigsaw puzzles, and spending time with her family.

 Alexis “Lexi” Dunn completed her midwifery education at the Nell Hodgson Woodruff School of Nursing at Emory University.
 Before becoming a midwife, she worked several years as a labor and delivery nurse in various places around the U.S. She is currently pursuing her doctoral degree in nursing at Emory University, with a research focus on identifying biobehavioral risk factors for inflammation and poor birth outcomes in high-risk populations.
 In addition to research, she practices full-scope midwifery at Northside Women’s Specialists in Atlanta and also works periodically as a clinical instructor at Emory.
 In addition to her membership with ACNM, Lexi is a current member of the Southern Nursing Research Society, Sigma Theta Tau International Honor Society, and Council for the Advancement of Nursing Science.
 Lexi is also the current Vice President of the GA affiliate of the American College of Nurse Midwives, through which she collaborates with other midwives in the state to promote activities to improve the care of women and families.